makkus/freckles/src/freckles/doc/security.md

     - if no elevated permissions are needed, don't do any further checks
 - check if the '--ask-become-pass' flag is set
     - if it is, ask for the password and use that in the run
+- check if the target user is 'root'
+    - if it is, nothing further will be done
 - check if the target is local or remote
     - if remote:
         - assume the login user will have password-less sudo access (or is 'root', in which case the question is moot)
     - if local:
         - check the username in the 'target' variable
             - if the user in the target variable is the same as the one running *freckles*
                 - check if the current user can do 'password-less sudo'
                     - if it can, do no further check and use that to get elevated privileges whenever necessary
                 - if it can't do password-less sudo, ask for the users password and use that down the line (if the user does not have sudo permissions at all, the run will fail eventually)
             - if the user in the target var is different than the one running *freckles*
-            - use/change 'ssh' as connection type instead of 'local'
+                - use/change 'ssh' as connection type instead of 'local' (if no ssh server is running, this will fail)
                 - assume the login user will have password-less sudo access (or is 'root', in which case the question is moot)

 So, what this means in practice is that if you have a task that requires elevated permissions, and the task runs locally as the same user that runs *freckles* ('-t localhost', or no '-t' flat at all), , *freckles* will do the right thing, and will only ask for a password if necessary.